e-c-k-e-r/vall-e/docs/README.md

 	+ Bark was needlessly complex in providing even additional voices to use.
 	+ Current SoTA such as F5-TTS supports it, but seems to have a rather high ceiling to finetune it.
 * provide decent zero-shot text-to-speech synthesis, both without requiring sampling adjustments and providing thorough sampler settings.
+* provide additional, easy to use functionality, that other solutions don't offer.

 ## Caveats